krishna-202/Blog-Post/README.md

 * Add a bootstrap and js content to base.html page.

-* extend the base.html page content to other html pages.
+* Extend the base.html page content to other html pages.

-* create a view for home and about page in views.py file.
+* Create a view for home and about page in views.py file.

 * Add a url mapping for home and about page in urls.py file.

-* create a css file in static folder and load the static files in html pages.
+* Create a css file in static folder and load the static files in html pages.

 * Run the server and make sure evrything working fine.

 * Run a migrations to cretae auth_user table.

-* create a super user using python manage.py createsuperuser
+* Create a super user using python manage.py createsuperuser

-* verify admin page is working or not.
+* Verify admin page is working or not.

-* create a Post model in models.py file and make migrations.
+* Create a Post model in models.py file and make migrations.